CodingLife1024/blog-content/the-falling.md

 ## The Ending

 In the final act of the film, Lydia is systematically isolated – and isolates herself – from the other girls; her growing aggression towards her mother, and the shocking scene of her having sex with Kenneth (whom she believes is her brother) shows her crossing all sorts of lines.
-Her final attempt to confront the authority of the school fails: she urges the other girls to 'kill the system', but they do not join her, and she is drowned out by a collective rendition of the hymn 'To Be A Pilgrim'.
-The movie creates an air of mystery and foreboding: the neo-Gothic school buildings, the lake and the large tree, and the autumnal nature.
+Her final attempt to confront the authority of the school fails: she yells at the other girls to 'kill the system', but they do not join her, and she is drowned out by them collectively singing 'To Be A Pilgrim'.
+The movie creates an air of mystery and foreboding: the Gothic school buildings and the lake and the large tree.

 ## Conclusion